jamesbiv/ncurses-emscripten/README.md

-<h1>Ncurses for Emscripten (WASM)</h1>
+<h1>ncurses for Emscripten (WASM)</h1>

 <h2>Introduction</h2>

-<p>Here you’ll find the installation instructions and the patch required to compile Ncurses 6.1+ for Emscripten.</p>
+<p>Here you’ll find the installation instructions and the patch required to compile ncurses 6.1+ for Emscripten.</p>

-<p>A lot of the hard work found here can be credited to <a href="https://github.com/ilyaigpetrov" target="_blank">ilyaigpetrov</a> found in his repository (<a href="https://github.com/ilyaigpetrov/ncurses-for-emscripten" target="_blank">ilyaigpetrov/ncurses-for-emscripten</a>).
-So kudos goes to him for finding the key issue with Ncurses in the first place.
-The main difference here is that I decided to patch Ncurses and not Emscripten.</p>
+<p>First, before using this patched version of ncurses it's important that code linking or compiling from this repository leave <em>-s ASSERTIONS=1</em> enabled, however, further debuging of ncurses can resolve this issue if need be.</p>

 <p>Second, there is no Makefile patching or modifications done to the make process.
 Instructions to modifying the relevant Makefiles are below.
-My aim here was to create a simple way to keep patching and debugging Ncurses for Emscripten.
+My aim here was to create a simple way to keep patching and debugging ncurses for Emscripten.</p>

-<p>Since you have to build several native applications to get Ncurses to work properly the make process is not as straightforward as other libraries or applications.
-Therefore creating a companion make process for both native and Emscription together would be big time saver but for now this manually does the job just fine.
+<p>Since you have to build several native applications to get ncurses to work properly the make process is not as straightforward as other libraries or applications.
+Therefore creating a companion make process for both native and Emscription together would be big time saver but for now this manually does the job just fine.</p>

+<p>Lastly, some of this work can be credited to <a href="https://github.com/ilyaigpetrov" target="_blank">ilyaigpetrov</a> found in his repository (<a href="https://github.com/ilyaigpetrov/ncurses-for-emscripten" target="_blank">ilyaigpetrov/ncurses-for-emscripten</a>).</p>

-<p>Thirdly, it’s worth noting that there are several other projects of a curses nature out there and if you’re looking at the most optimal solution for curses for Emscripten each of them have their merits.
+<p>Also, it’s worth noting that there are several other projects of a curses nature out there and if you’re looking at the most optimal solution for curses for Emscripten each of them have their merits.</p>

 <ul>
 <li><a href="https://github.com/sabotage-linux/netbsd-curses" target="_blank">https://github.com/sabotage-linux/netbsd-curses</a></li>